We're here to help

 To start, a team of cybersecurity experts will stop the attack, if necessary, shore up your security, restore your systems, and get everything under control.

 After they’ve worked their magic, the legal experts are sent in.
-They speak to the right people for you – like the Information Commissioner’s Office – and help you sort out any other complicated legal things, like compensation and fines if you’re sued for losing sensitive data.
+They speak to the right people for you – like the Information Commissioner’s Office (ICO) – and help you sort out any other complicated legal things, like compensation if your clients sue you for the breach.

 A PR team will also get involved.
 They’ll help you speak to your clients about the breach.